-Magento’s most empowering feature is its open source architecture, for it allows developers to freely configure the platform and create complex custom solutions for ecommerce.
+Magento’s most empowering feature is its open source architecture.
+It allows developers to freely configure the platform and create complex custom solutions for ecommerce.
 Yet, open architecture has an unfortunate security vulnerability, which makes the platform subject to hacker attacks.
 Another reason why Magento is so prone to security attacks lies in its popularity.
-According to estimations, in 2018 there were more than 250,000 online stores around the world powered by Magento; you can’t but agree the criminals are given rather a wide choice.
+For today, more than 250,000 online stores around the world are powered by Magento.

 Table of contents:

-In the first Magento versions the development policy was more focused on improving the platform and adding new features to it.
-This meant security issues were mostly disregarded, and to get rid of a certain security vulnerability, a store owner would have to simply update their Magento to the latest version.
+In the first Magento versions, the development policy was more focused on improving the platform and adding new features.
+This meant that security issues were mostly disregarded, and to get rid of a certain security vulnerability, a store owner would have to simply update their Magento to the latest version.

-Yet, in 2015 Magento management decided to address the issue of security with more attention, and since then Magento security patches have been released regularly.
-Even though this decision hasn’t entirely resolved the general issue of security, it massively improved the security situation and prevented a number of hacker attacks.
+In 2015, the Magento team decided to address the security with more attention, and since then Magento security patches have been released regularly.
+Even though this decision did not entirely resolve the general issue of security, it massively improved the security condition and prevented a number of hacker attacks.

-But are the outcomes of ignoring security patches are that severe indeed?
+But are the outcomes of ignoring security patches that severe?
 Here are the 4 most common consequences of a Magento store being hacked :

 - Credit card information of the customers can get stolen.
 In fact, certain Magento integrations and extensions, especially payment ones, are from time to time discovered to be attacked and abused by fraudulent hacker groups.
-The recent case, less than a month ago, concerned PayPal integration Payflow Pro, hacked and utilized for stealing debit and credit card numbers.
+The recent case concerned PayPal integration Payflow Pro, it was hacked and utilized for stealing debit and credit card numbers.

 - Ransomware can get installed into your webstore.
 Ransomware is the type of malicious software that encrypts your code and denies you access to it until you pay for its release.

-- Webstore server can get compromised by hackers and used for illicit activities, in particular, for sending spam emails.
+- Webstore server can get compromised by hackers.
+It means that it can be used for illicit activities, in particular, for sending spam emails.

-- Malware can get installed to your shop, further spreading and infecting your visitors.
+- Malware can get installed into your shop, further spreading and affecting your visitors.
 As a result, your website gets blocked by search engines until the security is restored, which results in profit loss and certain reputation damage.
-In severe cases, you will end up losing critical customer information.
+In severe cases, you will end up losing critical customer data.